sheomonger/Examplary2022CSAT/README.md

 # Examplary2022CSAT

-To build DB for given examlary problems of 2022 school year CSAT in Korea.
+To build DB for given examplary problems of 2022 school year CSAT in Korea.

-For LambdaAlgoers
+For LambdaAlgoers.

+Sample files and 48 files to do.